 Pumpkin Oreo Cake is a delicious and decadent cake, with pumpkin chocolate chip layers and Oreo buttercream dressed up and garnished for Halloween.

 38. Halloween Party Mix – Berly’s Kitchen

 This Halloween Party Mix is chock full of all kinds of sweet and savory goodies!
-It has crunchy cereal, salty pretzels, chocolate candies, candy corn, and is tossed in a sweet caramel sauce.
-It’s the perfect snack for your next Halloween party.
+It has crunchy cereal, salty pretzels, chocolate candies, and candy corn and is tossed in a sweet caramel sauce.
+It’s the perfect snack for your next party.

 39. Halloween Stuffed Mummy Peppers – Brooklyn Farm Girl

 These mummies only require three ingredients and make the cutest appetizer for a party!
 This is one of my favorite Halloween food ideas!

 A fun treat for adults and kids alike, eat some Halloween dessert brownies with eyeballs on them!

 41. Witch Hat Brownie Pops – Major Hoff Takes a Wife

 Witch hat brownie pops will be the hit of your Halloween party!
 Simple to make with a box brownie mix, fast frosting, and an easy piping method!